-Mª Begoña Peris Martínez – Agronomist, Polytechnic University of Valencia (Spain); Master in Natural Environment Defense Techniques, Polytechnic University of Madrid (Spain); Master in Agri-food Economy and Environment, Polytechnic University of Valencia (Spain)
+Mª Begoña Peris Martínez – Agricultural Engineer, Polytechnic University of Valencia (Spain); Master in Natural Environment Protection Techniques, Polytechnic University of Madrid (Spain); Master in Agri-Food and Environmental Economics, Polytechnic University of Valencia (Spain)

 Abstract: The implementation of large-scale biogas and biomethane plants has intensified in Europe as part of energy transition and circular economy strategies.
 However, numerous scientific studies and territorial analyses document environmental, social, and landscape impacts when these installations are located in rural areas of high agricultural and touristic value.
 This paper reviews international literature on odor emissions, air quality, digestate effects on agricultural soils, landscape transformation, and social acceptance, incorporating empirical examples from municipalities and viticultural regions in Europe.
 Based on this evidence, the territorial suitability of the biomethane plant project in San Antonio de Requena (Valencia, Spain) is critically assessed.
 The results suggest that, in territories where economic value depends on terroir, environmental quality, and sensory experience, implementing such infrastructures presents structural incompatibilities that are difficult to mitigate.